A well-insulated house not only keeps you and your family comfortable all year long, but it can also save you up to 20% on energy costs.

 Cellulose insulation is an organic way to insulate your home and is typically made from recycled paper.
 Cellulose insulation materials are treated with chemicals to help provide better protection from heat, moisture, and gas.

 While cellulose insulation is less expensive than other types, it can settle and shift to one side of the attic while not creating a super-tight air seal.
 It is organic and therefore can initiate organic growth (mold).
-Dusty and settles quickly over time.

 4. Mineral Wool Insulation

 Also known as rock wool insulation, mineral wool insulation is similar to fiberglass insulation and is easy to install.
 It can tolerate a higher temperature than other forms of insulation.
 But it’s also more expensive than fiberglass insulation.
 It can contain asbestos in some areas and needs to be tested.

 Can contain asbestos and harmful compounds if stimulated.
 It must be removed by a licensed remediation company who is certified to remove and dispose of it.
 We will talk more about this in a later blog.

 Call Wyoming Roofing if you’re thinking about insulating or re-insulating your home.
 They’re the only Owens Corning Platinum preferred contractor in Northeast Wyoming.